T-PYTHON-APRIL-30/UNIT_1_PROJECT/README.md

 ## Based on what you’ve learned until now , create a project of your choosing (impress us with your imagination) .
 This project must at least satisfy the following minimum requirements :

 - Must be interactive on CLI.
-Done
 - Use lists or dictionaries or tuples.
-Done
 - Use loops.
-Done
-- Use functions that return an output . do in checkout
+- Use functions that return an output .
-- Use a Lambda function.* add to calculate VAT
+- Use a Lambda function.
-- Use at least 1 Class.* use with employee
+- Use at least 1 Class.
-- Use some form of Error Handling .*
+- Use some form of Error Handling .
-- Organize Your Code into modules & (or packages) done
+- Organize Your Code into modules & (or packages)

 ## Project :  Coffee-Shop :